therealnaveenkamal/gest_detectron/README.md

 MediaPipe Hand Landmark Detection is a real-time framework for detecting hand key points.
 It outputs 21 3D landmarks for each hand, providing precise localization for hand gestures and motions.

 ### SAM2: Segment Anything Model
-SAM2 is a high-performance segmentation framework that excels in adapting to diverse object shapes and contexts.
-It uses the outputs from MediaPipe as input prompts (e.g., bounding boxes or click points) to generate segmentation masks.
-For this project, we used 5 TIPS and 1 WRIST points to create individual objects for both hands.
-The number of objects created and the landmarkers used depends will have to depend on the segmentation evaluation.
-This SAM2 segmented video is NOT EVALUATED.
+SAM2 is a high-performance segmentation framework designed to adapt to diverse object shapes and contexts.
+It utilizes outputs from MediaPipe as input prompts (e.g., bounding boxes or click points) to generate segmentation masks.
+In this project, we used 5 TIPS and 1 WRIST point to create individual objects for both hands.
+The number of objects created and the landmarks used will depend on the segmentation evaluation criteria.
+Note that this SAM2-segmented video has not been evaluated with any ground truths.

 ![image](https://github.com/user-attachments/assets/144a15c7-863e-4986-9c62-7f41508c16fb)